 Any software from outside your system can create a security risk

 - External software installed on your system may have security weaknesses or could create vulnerabilities in your system.
 For example, software which allows external access to your network can become compromised.

 - The software may be infected with a virus or leave your systems or network vulnerable to attack.

 - Staff should only use and install software that has been approved for use and is relevant to the business.

-- Ensure only designated employees have the authority to install software and carry out regular software audits.
+- Ensure only designated employees have the authority to install software and carry out regular software audits to identify unauthorised installations.

 - Software downloaded from dubious sources is a major source of security problems.

-- All software should have the appropriate licenses for use.
+- You should ave appropriate licenses for all software that you use.
 As a director you can be prosecuted and fined if your company uses pirated software.

 Keep all your software up to date